acornejo/kilogui/readme.md

 This repository contains four tools:

-* kprogram: Wrapper for avrdude for flashing Kilobot controller.
+* kbprogram: Wrapper for avrdude for flashing Kilobot controller.
-* kmerge: Merges a controller and a program file into a single Kilobot controller file.
+* kbmerge: Merges a controller and a program file into a single Kilobot controller file.
-* ksend: Sends commands to Kilobot controller (requires libftdi).
+* kbsend: Sends commands to Kilobot controller (requires libftdi).
-* kgui: PyGTK front-end for the previous three programs.
+* kbgui: PyGTK front-end for the previous three programs.

 Dependencies
 ------------